Overlay

 Transparency

-NatWest Group has adopted a layered and accessible approach to providing information about how we use our customers’ and colleagues’ data in the privacy notices on our websites.
-This information is subject to regular review to ensure it remains up to date and accessible to users across all digital platforms.
+NatWest Group has adopted a layered and accessible approach which follows regulator guidance to provide information about how we use our customers’ and colleagues’ data in the privacy notices on our websites.
+Privacy notices are aligned to each part of our business and can be found on our website.
+Links to some privacy notices are provided below:

 Data transfers and collaboration